Terms and conditions

 We don’t give any guarantees, conditions or warranties about the accuracy or completeness of any content used by these products.
 We’re not liable for any loss or damage that may come from your use of these products.

-Linking to the flood information service
+Linking to the Check for flooding service

 You must contact us for permission if you want to either:

 - charge your website’s users to click on a link to any page on the service